mhorpheus/test/DFIR-Hotline.md

 ### Determining Geography Owning the Incident
 It is the responsibility of the on-call staff to determine which region should lead an engagement, with guidance and input from regional management if required.
 Beyond standard allocation rule based on time zone and team members availability, the following factors should be taken into consideration:
-- Where is the client physically located and is there a potential requirement for XFIR staff presence on client premises?
+- Where is the Client physically located in and is there a potential requirement for XFIR staff presence on client premises?
-- What is incident location (may not be same as main client location).
+- What is incident location (may not be same as main Client location).
-- Is there a specific language requirement (i.e. the client only speaks Spanish).
+- Is there a specific language requirement (i.e. the Client only speaks Spanish).
 - Are there potential data handling considerations such as: GDPR, country laws that would dictate data is only viewable by a specific country citizen?
 - Is the client requesting specific XFIR staff from a designated region due to relationship or account management responsibilities?
 - Are there any client specific requirements documents in the Notes filed in client record in Resilient?

 If it was decided that incident should be owned by another Geography (either by on-call person, or Engagement Lead) – a hand over process described below should be followed.

 During whole life-cycle of incident, a primary person responsible for incident must be indicated via the “Members” – “Owner/Account manager” field within Resilient.
 After the initial call this would be on-call person.
-Later this would be a person dealing with a triage or lead IR Analyst.
+Later this would be a person dealing with a triage or a case Lead.

 ### Incident Hand-Over to Another Geography
 Usage of a single point for Incident Intake, may cause the need to hand over newly created incident to another Geography.
-Examples where this may be the case include:
+Examples where this may be the case include, but are not limited to:
-- Initial call arrived at the end of on-call person shift and the time when triage call should be organized falls under shift of following Geography.
+- A Hotline call arrived at the end of on-call person shift and the time when Triage and Scoping Call should be organized falls under shift of following Geography.
 - It was decided that incident need to be transferred for handling to another Geography.

-In the event that it is immediately identified during the initial call that an incident will likely be handed over to another region it is recommended that the on-call person(s) make efforts to engage with the geography which will be assigned the incident in an effort to have them join the initial triage.
+In the event that it is immediately identified during the Hotline call that an incident will likely be handed over to another region it is recommended that the on-call person(s) make efforts to engage with the geography which will be assigned the incident in an effort to have them join the Triage and Scoping Call.

 In the event that the incident has to be transferred to another Geography, which is currently not reachable (eg. transfer from EU to APAC), it should be temporarily handed over to next Geography who will hand it over to a destination team (eg. EU hand over to NA and NA hands it over to APAC).
 It should be clearly explained who an ultimate receiver of an incident should be.
 Hand over process is defined as follows: